James Clark Baker: Personal life

-He was christened "James Clark".
-He changed his name to that of his stepfather and played during his cricket career as "James Baker", then changed back to Clark later.
+Clark Baker was born in London in 1866 and emigrated to New Zealand in about 1880, settling at Dunedin.
+He was christened "James Clark", changed his name to that of his stepfather and played during his cricket career as "James Baker", then changed back to Clark later.
 His son Bernie Clark played cricket for Otago in the 1930s.

-He played Rugby for Alhambra in Dunedin, and also represented Otago.
+He played cricket for the Grange club in Dunedin before moving to Albion Cricket Club later in his career.
+He also played rugby union for Alhambra in Dunedin and represented the Otago Rugby Football Union in provincial matches.

 On the day of Baker's funeral the Otago and Canterbury players paused for a minute or two during their Plunket Shield match at Carisbrook as a mark of respect.